Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Isospectral Graph Reductions

-In this paper we are primarily interested in the topology (graph structure) of dynamical networks.
-We consider the most general class of networks (with fixed topology i.e. the graph of interactions does not change in time), namely those networks whose graph of interactions are finite, directed, with loops and with edge weights in the set $\mathbb{W}$.
+We consider the following class of graphs, namely those graphs that are weighted, directed, with edge weights in the set $\mathbb{W}[\lambda]$ (defined below).
 Such graphs form the class $\mathbb{G}$.
-A graph $G\in\mathbb{G}$ is an ordered triple $G=(V,E,\omega)$ where $V$ and $E$ are the \textit{vertex set} and \textit{edge set} of $G$ respectively.
-Moreover, $\omega:E\rightarrow\mathbb{W}$ gives the \textit{edge weights} of $G$ where $\omega(e)=0$ if and only if $e\notin\mathbb{W}$.
+A graph $G\in\mathbb{G}$ is then an ordered triple $G=(V,E,\omega)$ where $V$ and $E$ are again the \textit{vertex set} and \textit{edge set} of $G$ respectively.
+The function $\omega:E\rightarrow\mathbb{W}[\lambda]$ gives the \textit{edge weights} of $G$.
+We adopt the standard convention that each edge of the weighted graph $G$ has a nonzero weight.

+\begin{remark} The class of graphs $\mathbb{G}$ is very general as it contains, for instance, the class of undirected graphs with numerical weighs. \end{remark}

+For notational convenience we assume that each vertex set $V$ is given the labelling $V=\{v_1,\dots,v_n\}$.
+Also, any graph $G$ written as an ordered triple $G=(V,E,\omega)$ will be implicitly assumed to be a graph in $\mathbb{G}$.